Bai Chongxi

-Warlord era
+Early life and Warlord era

 Bai was born in Guilin, Guangxi and given the courtesy name Jiansheng (健生).
-He was a descendant of a Persian merchant of the name Baiderluden, whose descendants adopted the Chinese surname Bai.
+He was a descendant of a Persian merchant of the name Baiderluden (Badruddin), whose descendants adopted the Chinese surname Bai.
 His Muslim name was Omar Bai Chongxi.

 He was the second of three sons.
 His family was said to have come from Sichuan.
 At the age of 14 he attended the Guangxi Military Cadre Training School in Guilin, a modern-style school run by Cai E to modernize Guangxi's military.
 Bai and classmates Huang Shaohong and Li Zongren would become the three leading figures of Guangxi's military.
 For a time Bai withdrew from the military school at the request of his family and studied at the civilian Guangxi Schools of Law and Political Science.

-With the outbreak of the Xinhai Revolution in 1911, under the leadership of Huang Shaoxiong, Bai joined a Students Dare to Die corps.
-After entering the Nanjing Enlistment Corps he transferred from the Corps to the Second Military Preparatory School at Wuchang.
+With the outbreak of the Xinhai Revolution in 1911, Bai joined a Students Dare to Die corps led by Huang.
+After entering the Nanjing Enlistment Corps, Bai transferred from the Corps to the Second Military Preparatory School at Wuchang.
 He graduated from the school in 1914, then underwent pre-cadet training for six months before attending the third class of Baoding Military Academy in June 1915.
 He became a 1st Guangxi Division probationary officer upon returning to Guangxi.

-Bai rose to fame during the warlord era by allying with Huang Shaohong (a fellow deputy commander of the Model Battalion of the Guangxi First Division) and Li Tsung-jen as supporters of Kuomintang leader Sun Yat-sen. This alliance, called the New Guangxi Clique, proceeded to move against Guangxi warlord Lu Rongting in 1924.
-The coalition's efforts brought Guangxi Province under ROC jurisdiction, and Pai and Li represented a new generation of Guangxi leaders.
+Bai rose to fame during the warlord era after allying with Huang (a deputy commander of the Model Battalion of the Guangxi First Division) and Li in support of Kuomintang leader Sun Yat-sen. This alliance, called the New Guangxi Clique, proceeded to move against Guangxi warlord Lu Rongting in 1924.
+The coalition's efforts brought Guangxi Province under ROC jurisdiction, and Bai and Li represented a new generation of Guangxi leaders.

 The Nationalist chief of staff (acting) was Bai.
 The 13th Army had him as the commander.
 The Nationalist Northern Punitive Expedition was participated in by Bai.

 During the Northern Expedition (1926–28) Bai was the Chief of Staff of the National Revolutionary Army and credited with many victories over the northern warlords, often using speed, maneuver and surprise to defeat larger enemy forces.
 He led the Eastern Route Army that conquered Hangzhou and Shanghai in 1927.
 As garrison commander of Shanghai, he also took part in the purge of Communist elements of the National Revolutionary Army on April 4, 1927, and of the labor unions in Shanghai.
 Bai also commanded the forward units that first entered Beijing and was credited with being the senior commander on site to complete the Northern Expedition.
-For many of his battlefield exploits during the Northern expedition, he was given the laudatory nickname Xiao Zhuge, literally "little Zhuge Liang," of the Three Kingdoms fame.
+For many of his battlefield exploits during the Northern expedition, he was given the laudatory nickname Xiao Zhuge, literally "Zhuge Liang Jr.", of the Three Kingdoms fame.